 #Composting At Home | #Kitchen&YardScrapRecycling

 We here at Rosie on the House often get asked about how to reduce waste.
-We are all about the 3 R’s – Reduce – Reuse – Recycle.
-So we turned to the expert – Farmer Greg Peterson of the Urban Farm – to teach us about #Composting!
+We are all about the 3 R’s – Reduce – Reuse – Recycle and so is Farmer Greg Peterson of the Urban Farm which is why he and other special guests like Justin Rohner of Agriscaping share with us their expert advice about #Composting!
 Learn how you can start to recycle various organic materials – otherwise regarded as waste products – and produces a nutrient rich soil to be used in your gardens.
 Tune-In to the podcast below for a more in depth discussion!

-We have a deep, dark secret at the Urban Farm.
-It’s the reason our greens spring to life, our flowers are happy, why everything grows so well and the plants are soooo healthy.
-Visitors to the Urban Farm often notice the thick mulch filling all our garden beds and inquire about our secret.
-I tell them it’s all in the compost.
+They have a deep, dark secret at the Urban Farm.
+It’s the reason their greens spring to life, their flowers are happy, why everything grows so well and the plants are soooo healthy.
+Visitors to the Urban Farm often notice the thick mulch filling all their garden beds and inquire about their secret.
+They simply tell everyone, it’s all in the compost.

 Could it be that simple?
 You bet!

 Most of the time the heat and desert soils seem to consume organic material faster than we can add it.
 Building healthy soil by adding compost is the key to growing healthy plants.
 To compost or not to compost seems to be the question, or better yet how can you easily compost?

 Start by looking at the amount of organic material that you have to compost.
 If all you have are your kitchen scraps, traditional composting may not be your answer, as it requires a lot of organic material, which the typical homeowner generally does not have.
 Do not fret however, as there are several other ways to “compost” that are much simpler and still accomplish the same results.